milanaryal/milanaryal.github.io/src/_posts/2016-11-21-how-to-not-understand-life-and-be-okay-with-it.md

 ---
 title: "how to not understand life and be okay with it"
+description: "maybe that's you, maybe it's not -- but odds are, you can relate at least a little to the desire to be well-liked. who doesn't want to feel accepted, respected, and appreciated?"
 author: "alina guevara"
-excerpt: "maybe that's you, maybe it's not -- but odds are, you can relate at least a little to the desire to be well-liked. who doesn't want to feel accepted, respected, and appreciated?"
+date: 2016-11-21
 ---

 1. if you don't like your name don't use it